 In the Right pane, you can check has header, depending on whether you want to treat the first row of the dataset as a header.
+For some input formats, such as JSON and XML, the header is added automatically.

-vaccinati on.csv ? ¢ K 7 14 3
+vaccinati on.csv 🕜 🔗 K 7 K 3

-File: /Users/andyb/Desktop/vaccination.cs v
+File: /Users/andyb/Desktop/vaccination.csv

 Type: Delimited text ٥

 Delimiter: Automatic ٥

 Quoting: Automatic ٥

 Encoding: Automatic ٥

-Ignore: First 0 row(s)
+Ignore: First 0 row(s) 1

+\langle ✓ has header

+✓ trim whitespace

+simplify whitespace

-simplify whitespace ignore empty rows watch file
+✓ ignore empty rows

+watch file

-Meta info: Not added ٥
+Meta info: Not added 0

-Alies vaccination •
+Alias: vaccination

-Data Results
+Data Warnings Info Comment Results

 3 cols x 5, 780 rows

-C B 10 rows ٥
+C B Show first 10 rows ٥

-count try time bcg_vacc
+Count try time bcg_vacc -